 The Nevada Department of Agriculture (NDA) Division of Plant Health and Compliance has announced updates to pesticide registration fees under the Nevada Administrative Code (NAC) 586.
 The new fee structure was temporarily approved on March 3, 2025, and will take effect on May 5, 2025.
 A hearing for permanent adoption is scheduled for July 22, 2025.

-Under the updated rules, manufacturers will now pay a $281 registration fee per pesticide product sold in Nevada.
-This 125% increase from the current cost $125 per product, applies to both new registrations and annual product certificate renewals.
+Under the updated rules, registrants will now pay a $281 annual registration fee per pesticide product sold in Nevada.
+This 125% increase from the current cost of $125 per product, applies to both new registrations and annual product certificate renewals.

 These fees support vital programs that ensure pesticide compliance across the state.
 Funds help cover label reviews, marketplace inspections, and pesticide application monitoring in commercial, residential, and agricultural settings.
 They also support training for pesticide applicators and public employees, as well as programs focused on pesticide disposal, groundwater protection, and noxious weed control.